Components that change appearance based on user interactions are invaluable for creating high-fidelity prototypes.

 Once you have created a component, the Property Inspector has a new section that lists the component with a Default State.
 You can now add two types of states for your components — New State and Hover State.
 Read on to know how to add a state.

 Use New State for scenarios where you want to show variations of a component such as a disabled or clicked version of a component.

-Click the + button next to the master component's Default State in the Property Inspector, and select New State.
+Click the + button next to the main component's Default State in the Property Inspector, and select New State.